alialaqqad/didactic-journey/README.md

 # didactic-journey
-This is where it all comes.
-A full CSS and HTML pretty website design, that collect my all skills power in web design that I have obtained.
+This is my first CSS webpage.
+I am still a beginner but I believe it will end with a pretty website design, that collect what skills I learned so far in web design.

-In addition, this website is for travelers, people who has passion in traveling, or who would like to travel in future.
-It will show you many wonderful places and natures, that you would love to visit, which give you inspire to start your travel journey.